superloach/mapper-snart/README.md

 ![Docker](https://github.com/superloach/mapper/workflows/Docker/badge.svg)

 # mapper
-Ingress, Pokémon Go, and Wizards Unite Discord bot.
+A Discord bot for Ingress, Pokémon GO, and Harry Potter: Wizards Unite.

 ## docker build
 This repository is a plugin for [Snart](https://github.com/go-snart/snart).
 Thus, an easy way to build a Docker image for a bot with this plugin is using [go-snart/example](https://github.com/go-snart/example).